shadowezz/Productiv/docs/UserGuide.md

 *  `edit 1 d/Must include username, email and password fields by/13-12-2020 12:00`
 edits the description of the 1st deliverable to be `Must include username, email and password fields` and its deadline to be `13-12-2020 12:00`.
-*  `edit 2 c/2,4,5` edits the contacts of the 2nd deliverable to be `2,4,5`.
+*  `edit 2 c/Jordan Woods, Betsy Crowe, Jeremey` edits the contacts of the 2nd deliverable to be `Jordan Woods, Betsy Crowe, Jeremey`.

 #### Marking a deliverable as completed: `done`

-Marks the specified deliverable from your deliverable list as done.
+Marks the specified deliverable from your displayed deliverable list as done.

 Format: `done INDEX`
 * `INDEX` is the index number of the deliverable in your displayed deliverable list.
 * `INDEX` must be a positive integer.

 Example:
-* `done 1` marks the 1st deliverable in your deliverable list as done.
+* `done 1` marks the 1st deliverable in your displayed deliverable list as done.

 #### Finding deliverables: `find`